-The Bank is obliged to repurchase any loan sold to and held by WNZSL (pursuant to its securitisation programme) where the loan does not meet certain terms and conditions of the WNZSL securitisation programme.
+The Bank is obliged to repurchase any housing loan sold to and held by WNZSL where the housing loan does not meet the eligibility criteria of the programme.
 It is not envisaged that any liability resulting in material loss to the Banking Group will arise from these obligations.